 They even had Lightning McQueen!
-There was plenty for children to look at and a special room with loads of interactive things to do, including understanding how an engine worked and designing a car on a computer.
+There was plenty for children to look at and a special room with loads of interactive things to do, including understanding how an engine works and designing a car on a computer.

 There were so many classic cars, some of which were used in movies such as the one below, seen in the Great Gatsby.

 There is a Harley Davidson section too, with some of their earliest models.

 There is also a collection of Indian motorcycles, and a “Harley vs Indian” exhibition.